mbcraft/phal/README.md

 Anyone can contribute, but please keep the unit tests up and running.

-If some changes to license is needed by collaborators (eg. removing 'Copyright from MBCRAFT for example) i think it's understandable.
+If some changes to license is needed by collaborators (eg. removing 'Copyright from MBCRAFT' for example) i think it's understandable and i'll agree.

 Thanks.